nvmwill/nexmo-developer/_documentation/en/neru/training.md

 * Did you find the NeRu debugging useful?

-* Are you able to volunteer some time to develop a sample use case with NeRu, to build on what you’ve learnt?
+* Are you able to volunteer some time to develop a sample use case with NeRu, to build on what you’ve learned?